Stealthii/tidus.art/_posts/2025-10-14-the-black-queen.markdown

 Rin rubbed the back of her neck.
 "Well, I needed a break from the last shift," she sighed.
 "What a shit show."

-Nat nodded a little, as she watched a courier walk over, handing Rin a small, flat parcel.
-"It's a living, some would say."
+Nat gave a small nod, watching as a courier threaded through the crowd to hand Rin a slim, flat parcel.
+"Some would call it a living," she said.

-She tore it open, her expression replaced by a wide, sharp grin as she revealed a brand-new, gleaming butcher's cleaver.
-"Ooh," Rin laughed, testing its weight.
+Rin tore the package open, her face splitting into a wolfish grin as she brandished a gleaming new butcher’s cleaver.
+"Ooh," she laughed, weighing it in her hand.

 "Fan of yours?"
 Nat asked, spinning her mechanical hand in a small circle.

 Rin whispered, almost to herself, "*Nice try, Kurogane...*" She glanced back at Nat and tucked the cleaver away.
 "Not important."

-"Nothing is," Nat said, her gaze returning to the empty glass.
+"Nothing really is," Nat murmured, her eyes drifting back to her empty glass.

 "Importance is a variable thing."

-"It's self-derived," Nat shrugged, looking at the chessboard.
-"As is enjoyment.
-We're just pieces anyway."
+"It’s all self-made," Nat shrugged, glancing at the chessboard.
+"Enjoyment too.
+In the end, we’re just pieces on someone else’s board."

 Rin nodded, her eyes turning to the viewport.
 "To be used and played."

-"Yep," Nat affirmed.
-She watched Rin stare out the window for a moment before speaking again.
-"Fell's an odd sort.
-Still can't place him."
+"Yep," Nat agreed.
+She watched Rin gaze out the window, then added, "Fell’s a strange one.
+I still can’t figure him out."

 "Hasn't stuck a knife in my stomach yet," Rin replied, her grin returning.
 "So that's a good vote so far."

-Nat snorted.
-"Yeah... funny, this game."
+Nat let out a short laugh.
+"Yeah... this game’s a real joke sometimes."

 "What, chess?"

 "Yeah.
-Doesn't matter how you play it.
-Someone always loses.
-Sometimes both."
+No matter how you play, someone loses.
+Sometimes, everyone does."

 Rin shrugged.
 "That's the point."

-"Even the winner didn't get by without a bit of loss on the side," Nat mused, gesturing to the scattered pieces.
-"Was it all worth it, though?"
+"Even the winner walks away missing something," Nat mused, gesturing at the scattered pieces.
+"Was any of it worth it, though?"

 "Depends on who you ask."

-A flush crept up Nat's neck, her cheeks warming.
-Rin blinked, noticing the sudden color.
-"Is there... a reason you're beginning to match your hair?"
+A blush crept up Nat's neck, coloring her cheeks.
+Rin noticed, her eyes widening.
+"Is there a reason you’re starting to match your hair?"

-Nat's eyes narrowed, her voice dropping. "*I just wonder, if I'd never played, where people would be...*" She trailed off.
+Nat's eyes narrowed, her voice dropping to a whisper. "*I just wonder... if I'd never played, where would everyone be now?*" Her words faded into the noise.

 Rin looked away.
 "That's the question, isn't it?" she said quietly.
 "Shit advice, but I choose not to care about much.
 Makes it easier to cut and run."